hnez/forrest/docs/config.md

 > Derived machines will delay their startup until no instances of the machine
 > they are based on are running.
 > This works around race conditions between a job finishing from GitHub's point
-> of view and the machine having stopped sucessfully and persisted it's disk
+> of view and the machine having stopped successfully and persisted it's disk
 > image.

 # `repositories.<user>.<repository>.machines.<machine type>.base_image`